PHILADELPHIA REFLECTIONS

 Revolutionary Philadelphia's Patriots

-Hotheads in the London Coffee House got stirred up about an inoffensive Tea Act, Scotch-Irish had come here to escape the British Crown, both the local artisan class and the local smuggler class had unexpectedly prospered under non-importation, and the local gentry were offended to be denied seats in Parliament like other Englishmen.
-But Pennsylvania wavered until the day Ben Franklin stepped off the boat from London with a grievance.
+All kinds of people were patriots in 1776, and many of them were all mixed up about what was going on and how they stood.
+Hotheads in the London Coffee House stirred up about an inoffensive Tea Act, Scotch-Irish come here to escape the British Crown, the local artisan class and the local smuggler class, unexpectedly prospering under non-importation, and the local gentry -- offended to be denied seats in Parliament like other Englishmen.
+Pennsylvania wavered until Ben Franklin stepped forward with a plan.

 Causes of the American Revolution

 Britain and its colonies had outgrown Eighteenth Century techniques of governance.
-Unfortunately, both England and America also lacked the sophistication to make drastic changes smoothly.
+Unfortunately, both England and America lacked the sophistication to make drastic changes smoothly.

 Tourist Walk in Olde Philadelphia